• Home

 Ingredient Notes

-• Pure Vanilla Extract- Make sure the vanilla you use is pure and gluten free.
+• Pure Vanilla Extract- Make sure the vanilla you use is pure and gluten free or the cake can have a chemical flavor.

-• Vegetable Oil- Adds moisture into this cake; there is no butter or vegan baking stick.
+• Vegetable Oil- Adds moisture into this cake; there is no butter or vegan baking stick in the batter.

 • White Vinegar- Helps make the cake rise.